 You can even use Optimonk’s “lucky wheel” feature to gamify your discounts by letting shoppers spin a wheel to determine how much of a discount they get for signing up:

-Beyond that core functionality, Optimonk also includes a couple other features that make it great for ecommerce stores.
+Beyond that core functionality, Optimonk also includes a couple of other features that make it great for ecommerce stores.

 First, you can use dynamic text replacement to easily create customized offers based on the exact types of products a user is looking at.
 For example, you could use this feature to display unique messages for people shopping: